getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

     WORKDIR /src
     ```

-3. Create a script from the options below with your preferred scripting language.
+3. Using your preferred scripting language, create a script from the following options.
-    You may want to customize the `DOCKER_MACHINE_NAME` and `DOCKER_IMAGE_NAME`
+    You might want to customize the `DOCKER_MACHINE_NAME` and `DOCKER_IMAGE_NAME`
     variables defined at the top of the file.

     **PowerShell**

-    Create a file named `preview.ps1` with the content below.
+    Create a file named **preview.ps1** and populate it with the following content.

     ```powershell
-    # Set to the name of the docker machine you would like to use
+    # Set to the name of the Docker machine you want to use
     $DOCKER_MACHINE_NAME='default'

-    # Set to the name of the docker image you would like to use
+    # Set to the name of the Docker image you want to use
     $DOCKER_IMAGE_NAME='my-site'

     # Stop on first error